-The Water Project is proud to provide funding and organizational support to ASDF, a pioneer in sand dam construction in Central Kenya.
+The Water Project is proud to provide funding and organizational support to help pioneer sand dam construction in Central Kenya with local partners like Africa Sand Dam Foundation.
 Our projects are holistic in approach supporting sand dam contruction, hygiene training, farmland terracing, seed distribution and shallow well development.
 These water projects help unlock potential through a sustainable, locally owned and community constructed solution.

 By re-charging the aquifer, sand dams provide enough water to establish tree and vegetable nurseries.
 Together, sand dams, farmland terracing and tree planting form a cycle of water and soil conservation that is self-perpetuating.
 Conserving water and soil on farms increases soil fertility, reduces the time spent collecting water, and increases the time available to farm, learn and innovate.

 Sand dams provide the water and time necessary for people to productively farm.
 A year-round water source saves time and enables farmers to invest in improved agricultural techniques such as: inter-cropping, crop diversification, zero-grazing, and seed banks.
 Such activities facilitate the production of a secure and diverse supply of food, even during periods of drought.